ti55987/lasenet/README.md

-# Latent Variable Sequence Identification for Cognitive Models with Neural Bayes Estimation
+# Latent Variable Sequence Identification for Cognitive Models with Neural Network Estimators

-This repository is the official implementation of [LaseNet: Latent Variable Sequence Identification for Cognitive Models with Neural Bayes Estimation](https://arxiv.org/abs/2406.14742)
+This repository is the official implementation of [LaseNet: Latent Variable Sequence Identification for Cognitive Models with Neural Network Estimators](https://arxiv.org/abs/2406.14742)

 ## Requirements